What is an occupational therapist?

 “In its simplest terms, occupational therapists and occupational therapy assistants help people across the life span participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
-Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from injury to regain skills, and providing supports for older adults experiencing physical and cognitive changes.
+Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from

 “Occupational therapy services may include comprehensive evaluations of the client’s home and other environments (e.g., workplace, school), recommendations for adaptive equipment and training in its use, and guidance and education for family members and caregivers.
 Occupational therapy practitioners have a holistic perspective, in which the focus is on adapting the environment to fit the person, and the person is an integral part of the therapy team.”